0

 Learn More

-• Read MIT President Sally Kornbluth’s latest call to action
+• Watch MIT President Sally Kornbluth's latest message.

-• Keep up to date on how MIT is responding to the federal government’s actions: https://www.mit.edu/response-government-activity/
+• Stay up to date on how MIT is responding to federal government actions: mit.edu/response-government-activity.

 Take Action